charlietlamb/doc/README.md

 NEXT_PUBLIC_DOMAIN=http://localhost:3000
 ```

-Then run with the package manager of your choosing - I prefer bun.
-Bun sync runs I script I wrote to copy the root env to other dirs.
+Then run with the package manager of your choosing - I prefer bun. `bun sync` runs a script I wrote to copy the root env to other dirs.

 ```
 bun install && bun sync